sss-eda/instrumentation/README.md

-# instrumentation
+# Instrumentation
-Instrumentation context - This is in the instrument context.
-So it should be all about driving the instrument.
+This repository represents a domain of the business.
+This domain is the **Instrumentation** domain and contains a multitude of bounded contexts.

+## Aggregates
+Contains the following aggregates: